Fiona-MC/pevk_finder_public/README.md

 When verbose is True, will emit messages about script progress. **Default: True**<br/>
 <br/>
 **-p (--optional_outputs)**<br/>
-When optional_outputs is True, will create the two optional output files containing exon length and PEVK ratio information. **Default: False**<br/>
+When optional_outputs is True, will create the two optional output files containing exon length, PEVK ratio and coordinate information. **Default: False**<br/>
 <br/>

 ### Output